Abdulkadir Nur Farah

-Sheikh Abdulkadir Nur Farah or Sheikh Abdul Qadir Nour Farah (Shiikh Cabdulqaadir Nuur Faarax; born 1940–2013, الشيخ عبدالقادر نور فارح) was a Somali cleric, preacher, and Islamic scholar of Dawah.
+Sheikh Abdulkadir Nur Farah or Sheikh Abdul Qadir Nour Farah (Shiikh Cabdulqaadir Nuur Faarax; 1940–15 February 2013, الشيخ عبدالقادر نور فارح) was a Somali cleric, preacher, and Islamic scholar of Dawah.
 He was assassinated by Al-Shabab in Garowe on 15 February 2013.

 Early and education

 Sheikh Abdulkadir Nur Farah was born in the Canjeel Teelawaa in 1940, nearly the town of Eyl in the Nugal region of Puntland, Somalia.

 Sheikh Abdulkadir, as recounted in his memoirs compiled by Tutor Judge Mohammed Omar, states:At my birth, during the outbreak of the Second World War around 1940, I entered the world in a place called 'Canjeel Teelawaa,' near Eyl, under the rule of Mohamed Abdullah Hassan, the leader of the Dervish movement.
 My father, Nur Farah, was present during my upbringing.
 Unfortunately, he passed away when I was twenty-one.
 He wasn't the one who imparted life hacks to me, and we were a financially struggling family.
 Our possessions were limited to a small herd of sheep.He has been devoted to Islamic knowledge since his early years, despite the challenges of pursuing education while also tending to the family's sheep.
 He moved to the town of Eyl to receive primary education and later traveled to the Somali capital, Mogadishu, in 1960.
 There, he joined a school affiliated with Al-Azhar Sharif, where he acquired Islamic sciences, graduating in 1967.
 Following that, he moved to the Saudi Arabia to enroll in the Institute of Islamic Solidarity.
 Sheikh Abdulkadir quoted again in his memoir:Since my early childhood, I was imbued with a desire of knowledge and religion, and my mother noticed this.
 When a cleric visited us in our home - and I was only seven or six years old at the time - I would sit with him and listen to what he said and read with interest and listening.
 When she saw this keenness on my part, She said: Oh my Lord, if my son had learned, I would call him Sheikh Abdulqadir - she meant Sheikh Abdulqadir Al-Jilani.

 Despite my passion for knowledge, I faced challenges in seeking it.
 At the age of 13, I had not yet begun to learn the Arabic alphabet.
 My desire to seek knowledge grew stronger, and when I reached 13 years of age, I took a wooden tablet and a pencil that I sharpened from wood through my personal efforts.
 Unfortunately, I did not find a teacher to help me memorize the Qur’an, especially since my family led a nomadic lifestyle.

 Despite my passion for knowledge, I lost the means to pursue it.
 By the age of 13, I hadn't even started learning the alphabet.
 My desire to seek knowledge grew, and at the age of 13, I took a wooden board and a pen that I crafted from wood with my personal effort.
 Unfortunately, I couldn't find a teacher to help me memorize the Quran, especially since my family lived in a nomadic setting.